Abobos/Brochure-Grid/README.md

 - Run `yarn dev` to run the project, and wait for a few seconds until you see some Project Information and `http://localhost:1337/admin` in the console.
 - Open `http://localhost:1337/admin` to manage the CMS content.
 - Complete the form to create the first administrator user of this Strapi application.
-- In order to make the API endpoints exposed by our CMS accessible, please go to Settings > Roles > Public in the Strapi dashboard and enabled the content-types(product, cities) method.
-You can use this [link](https://docs.strapi.io/dev-docs/quick-start#step-3-set-roles--permissions) to see context and more details on how to set it up.
+- In order to make the API endpoints exposed by our CMS accessible, please go to Settings > Roles > Public in the Strapi dashboard and enabled the content-types(product, cities) method. see more context [here](https://docs.strapi.io/dev-docs/quick-start#step-3-set-roles--permissions).
 Kindly be informed that this step is very important as without this our API component won't be able to access `CMS` endpoints.
 - Once you have completed the previous steps, open `http://localhost:3000` to view the frontend application.

 ### Improvement Points